-Peak change from baseline in $\text{FEV}1$ following the morning dose on Day 29 is defined similarly to the peak change following the evening dose and will be identified from all nonmissing change values up through and including the 12 hour time point, provided that there are at least 2 non missing values during the first 2 hours post dose.
-Peak change in $\text{FEV}1$ following the morning dose on Day 29 will be analyzed in a similar fashion to $\text{FEV}1$ AUC0- 24.
+Peak change from baseline in FEV_1 following the morning dose on Day 29 is defined similarly to the peak change following the evening dose and will be identified from all non-missing change values up through and including the 12-hour time point, provided that there are at least 2 non-missing values during the first 2 hours post-dose.
+Peak change in FEV_1 following the morning dose on Day 29 will be analyzed in a similar fashion to FEV_1 AUC0-24.

-Peak change from baseline in $FEV_1$ following the evening dose on Day 29 is defined as the change at the highest value of $FEV_1$ post the evening dose on Day 29.
-The peak change from baseline in $FEV_1$ will be identified from all non-missing change values up through and including the 24-hour time point, provided that there are at least 2 non-missing values during the first 2 hours post-dose.
-Peak change in FEV1 following the evening dose on Day 29 will be analyzed in a similar fashion to $FEV_1 AUC{0-24}$ .
+Peak change from baseline in FEV_1 following the evening dose on Day 29 is defined as the change at the highest value of FEV_1 post- the evening dose, or after 12-hours post-dosing for subjects taking Spiriva on Day 29.
+The peak change from baseline in FEV_1 will be identified from all non-missing change values up through and including the 24-hour time point, provided that there are at least 2 non-missing values during the first 2 hours post-dose.
+Note that peak change following the evening dose will be calculated over the same time period for FEV_1 after treatment with Spiriva 5 μg QD even though an evening dose is not administered.
+Peak change in FEV_1 following the evening dose on Day 29 will be analyzed in a similar fashion to FEV_1 AUC0-24.